12Apr2026

 CORPORATE NEWS

-A Warm Tribute to Mr. Edward
+A Tribute to Edward Thaung

-The Board of Directors of the Mary K Yap Foundation would like to extend our tribute to our beloved Board member, Edward Thaung, who passed away at the age of 73 on August 7, 2021, in Yangon, Myanmar.
+The Board of Directors of the Mary K Yap Foundation would like to extend our tribute to our beloved Fellow Board and Company Secretary, Edward Thaung, who passed away at the age of 73 on August 7, 2021, in Yangon, Myanmar.

 Edward Thaung was a devoted Roman Catholic who stood by his religious convictions in supporting those in need.
 He was always available to lend his ears and share his valuable insights and experience with anyone who asked for help.
 As a faithful husband, father, grandfather, uncle, and mentor to many start-up companies, Edward Thaung touched many people with his candid personality, storytelling talents, and five decades of knowledge of the country’s regulatory and commerical affairs.